 Find a bus/train ticket online here:

 – Say no to plastics.
 Although plastics are known to have harmful effects on the environment and people’s health, they have been a part of Vietnamese daily lives for decades.
 To lead to responsible travel in Vietnam, you can try to reduce their toxic footprint by avoiding using plastic straws and refusing plastic bags when going shopping.

 – Avoid littering.
 Littering is a problem in Vietnam that the government has been trying to solve by putting signs and more trash cans in public places.
 However, it may be difficult to find one in other places, especially in rural areas.
 In such cases, you should keep it in your bag, until you can find a place to dispose of it.

 – Hire a local guide.
 It is not only an ideal Vietnam travel tip for you to explore a beautiful Vietnam thoroughly but also helps locals to raise their income.
 Check out our private tours for a fulfilling experience in your Vietnam travel.

 – Go off the beaten tracks.
 Besides several well-known attractions including Ha Long Bay, Hoi An, and Nha Trang, there are many infamous destinations you can visit.
 Traveling to such places is another way to make a contribution to responsible travel in Vietnam, thus helping more locals to obtain benefits from your travel in Vietnam.
 Read more on Off-the-Beaten-Path in Saigon.

-- Stay at local accommodation.
-Staying a night in a local home instead of a fancy hotel can bring you great memorable experiences in your travel in Vietnam.
-Homestays and other types of accommodation with a local family have become increasing preferable among tourists since they can experience the local lifestyles and enjoy tasty home-cooked foods.
-It is also a good way to help locals raise daily income, build local pride and confidence.
+– Stay at local accommodation.
+Staying a night in a local home instead of a fancy hotel can bring you great memorable experiences in your travel to Vietnam.
+Homestay and other types of accommodation with a local family have become increasingly preferable among tourists since they can experience the local lifestyles and enjoy tasty home-cooked foods.
+It is also a good way to help locals raise daily income, and build local pride and confidence.

 Find your next local homestay: